Beta Pegasi: Distance and properties

 Based upon parallax measurements, Beta Pegasi is located about 196 ly from the Sun.
 It is unusual among bright stars in having a relatively cool surface temperature compared to stars like the Sun.

 This star has a stellar classification of M2.3 II–III, which indicates the spectrum has characteristics partway between a bright giant and a giant star.
 It has expanded until it is 109 times as large, and has a total luminosity of 1,640 times that of the Sun.
 The effective temperature of the star's outer envelope is about 3,600 K, giving the star the characteristic orange-red hue of an M-type star.
 The photosphere is sufficiently cool for molecules of titanium oxide to form.

 Johann Friedrich Julius Schmidt discovered that Beta Pegasi is a variable star, in 1847.
-Beta Pegasi is a semi-regular variable with a period of 43.3 days and a brightness that varies from magnitude +2.31 to +2.74 (averaging 2.42).
+Beta Pegasi is a semi-regular variable with a period of 43.3 days and a brightness that varies from magnitude +2.31 to +2.74.
 It is losing mass at a rate at or below 10^{−8} times the Sun's mass per year, which is creating an expanding shell of gas and dust with a radius of about 3,500 times the Sun's radius (16 astronomical units).